mattp0irier/quick-interpreter/README.md

 Various tests were run on the interpreter in order to verify that Quick could generate tests in all of the manners implemented in the language.
 Included test files are:

 - `quickTest`: includes 2 test banks with each type of question, test editing and deleting questions, and generates different forms of the tests
+- `fullTest`: demonstrates all capabilities of Quick, including all ways to create a bank, add questions, delete questions, change an answer, and generate one or multiple test files.
+- `cs300midterm2`: includes a selection of questions from an exam given to us last year; this test highlights the shuffle feature, as it generates 10 permutations of our question bank.

-The outputs of our tests are stored in the files with the `.rtf` extension.
+The outputs of our tests are stored in the `output` folder with the `.rtf` extension.

 **NOTE:** We opened our tests in Microsoft Word.
 Different editors render RTF files differently, so it is difficult to ensure correct formatting for all RTF editors.
 Outputting tests in a more consistent file format (such as PDF) would prevent this issue (see Future Improvements).